 Progressive relapsing MS

-Around 5 percent of people affected by MS have the progressive relapsing form (PRMS) (4).
+Around five per cent of people affected by MS have the progressive relapsing form (PRMS) (6).

-A person will have progressive symptoms that continue to worsen over time at varying rates dependent on the individual.
+A person will have progressive symptoms that continue to worsen over time at varying rates depending on the individual.
 A relapse in PRMS is an exacerbation of symptoms that have already been occurring.

 MS-UK Choices booklets

 Disease modifying therapies, What is MS?, Is it MS?, Diagnosis, Complementary and other therapies, Diet and supplements